 Chat services set expectations for instantaneous response and resolution, while messaging allows for more fluid ongoing exchanges.
 Today’s customers are used to using messaging in their personal and professional lives (think text messaging, WhatsApp, and Slack).
 Messaging is a natural and intuitive medium for them.

-And with messaging enabled by AI automation, a single agent is more productive, capable of handling three or more conversations at once — while live chat is typically limited to two.
+And with messaging enabled by AI automation, a single agent is more productive, capable of handling three or more conversations at once — while chat services such as live chat are typically limited to two.

 Helpshift provides the tools and technology to hook up a live chat experience for your customers.
 Helpshift’s chat services technology enables you to add a web chat widget right to your website, which enables conversations between customers and both agents and bots.
 The industry standard typing indicator is used so that customers can see when an agent or bot is responding.